Why it is anti-Semitist to refuse to admit that Jesus' antics put the lives of innocent Jewish leaders and civilians at risk

 The text says that the High Priest was prophesying meaning he was getting the information from God.
 The information is that Jesus being alive was a threat to the people and the text hints that the High Priest without realising it was teaching that Jesus would die for sinners.
 The other Jewish leaders agreed there was a danger in letting Jesus remain alive.
 The gospel itself does not say they are wrong.
 Jesus seems to worry and goes into hiding in case something happens to the people.
 There was going to be no meeting unless there was a danger.
 The Jewish leaders the Pharisees tried to keep on the right side of the Romans so they would not have had the meeting which cast the Romans in a sinister light unless they felt it was an emergency.

 Jesus in this gospel called the Jews liars in whom there was no truth at all and children of the Devil.
 In Matthew 23 he said they killed all the good men who ever lived and dared them to kill people like him.
 He told the apostles the Jews would murder them and actually would kill many of his disciples.
-He attacked the Temple which could easily have led to the people attacking the leaders.
-The latter would have alarmed the Romans.

 Directly and indirectly he nearly brought bloodshed on his people.
 And the Jewish leaders cannot be attacked without their women and children being targets too.
 And what about their slaves?